The Rental Exchange – sharing information to get you a better deal

 No. We’re doing it as we think it will get customers a better deal.

-I receive Housing Benefit, will this adversely affect my credit score?
+I receive my housing costs from Housing Benefit or Universal Credit; will this adversely affect my credit score?

-If you pay your rent by Housing Benefit (in full) your credit rating will not be affected, positively or negatively.
-Please remember though that payment of your rent is your responsibility, so if you begin to receive your benefits directly under Universal Credit or stop receiving full housing benefit in the future, you will need to make your rent payments directly to us.
+Remember that paying your rent is your responsibility, so if you begin to receive your benefits directly through Universal Credit or stop getting full Housing Benefit, you will need to make your rent payments directly to us.
 From that time onwards, you will automatically start to be included in this scheme having received this notice.

 If you would prefer not to benefit from the scheme you can opt out.
 To do this, please contact us to tell us.